petecarapetyan/webappwriter/docs/explore/index.md

 If good feelings are enough for you, then the above Sweet Spot diagram doesn't apply to you.
 2 out of 3 is fine, for you.

-But I've been doing the good feelings thing for a couple decades, and all that content hasn't served a commercial purpose.
-Now it's time for me to learn the results part, as well.
+But I've been tending to my own good feelings thing for a couple decades, authoring lots of content.
+All that content hasn't served a commercial purpose.
+It's long past time to focus on results, not just going through the motions.
+And I'm not the only one.

 Results _**do**_ matter.
 CRO, or anything better, is how to get there.